 In 2009, developed countries commited to part-funding the cost of adapting to the impacts of climate change and of low carbon development in developing countries.
 From 2010 to 2012, fast start finance

 began to flow from developed country exhequers.
 However, the climate finance paradigm is now shifting.
 A transition from loans and grants provided from scarce exchequer resources to innovative instruments for leveraging private capital and mitigating investment risk is required in the coming period.
 But what are the implications for developed countries?
 This policy brief

 explores the policy context defining the current climate finance debate; examines the extent to which commitments have been met; and identifies nine key challenges for developed countries as they enter the new climate finance paradigm, drawing on the lessons of the fast start finance

 period.
 This is the second in a series of Environment Nexus

-policy briefs by experts in the field of climate, energy, agriculture and water.
+policy briefs by leading experts in the fields of agriculture, energy, climate change and water.